MVLSLAW/WaterBillScraper/README.md

 http://cityservices.baltimorecity.gov/water/

 ##Liability Waiver
-By using this tool, you release Maryland Volunteer Lawyers Service of any an all liability.
+By using this tool, you release Maryland Volunteer Lawyers Service of any and all liability.
 Please read the terms of use on the baltimorecity.gov website before using. http://www.baltimorecity.gov/node/2020

 ##Usage